Pkadon/Akatsuki-Towa/README.md

 ### Scripts are also provided to generate text files from cutscene files, or re-generate renpy scripts in the "generate_scripts" folder:

 #### "extra json" folder:
-contains pre-sorted lists of cutscenes which I couldn't find an easy way to sort automatically
+contains pre-sorted lists of cutscenes which didn't have a an easy way to sort automatically

 #### "MonoBehaviour" folder:
 please use AssetStudio to export the following files, then place them in this folder: